 (Disclosure: Some of the links below may be affiliate links)

-Finpension just started their third pillar offer: Finpension 3a.
-And it is extremely interesting.
-So much so that I started using them!
+Finpension 3a started in 2020 as the best third pillar in Switzerland.
+Their offer is extremely interesting.
+So much so that I started using them almost as soon as they opened!

-Finpension is already behind valuepension, the best vested benefits (second pillar) account available in Switzerland.
-So, it is great that they now started offering a third pillar account.
+Finpension also provides Switzerland’s best vested benefits account (second pillar)!
+So, it is great that they have started a third pillar account.

-In this article, I look at many things about Finpension 3a: their fees, their investment strategy, and their security.
+In this article, I look at many things about Finpension 3a: its fees, its investment strategy, and its security.
 Finally, I also compare it against other third pillar providers.

-Finpension started with the yourpension collective foundation, a 1e pension plan.
+Finpension started with the finpension collective foundation, a 1e pension plan.
 Customers liked it so much that they wanted to keep their account after they stopped working.
-So, finpension started their vested benefits offering (valuepension).
-And now, they have begun their third pillar offering: finpension 3a, in 2020.
+So, finpension started its vested benefits offering (Finpension Vested Benefits).
+And now, they have begun their third pillar offering: Finpension 3a, in 2020.

-It is important to note the foundation itself is separated from the management company itself.
-Doing so allows for having a clear separation of books for the assets.
+It is important to note that the foundation is separated from the management company.
+Doing so allows for a clear separation of books for the assets.

 There are two ways to access the third pillar account:

-- A mobile application, available on the App Store and the Google Play Store.
+- A mobile application on the App Store and the Google Play Store.

 If you want more information, I interviewed finpension’s CEO.

-Finpension 3a is heavily focused on investing in the stock market.
+Finpension 3a heavily focuses on investing in the stock market.
 For this goal, they offer access to 6 different strategies:

 - Finpension Equity 0